ConceptaNjolima/MyTNTResources/Stretch topics/firebase/Firebase.md

    2. Let's look at what JSON is
 2. What *should* you put in a DB?
 3. How do we access the database from code?
-   1. Setting up your app
-   2. How to get your app's database configuration info
+   1. How to get your app's database configuration info
-   3. Configuring your app to connect to the DB
-   4. get a reference to the place in the JSON doc that you want to modify
-   5. call set / once / update / remove / push on the ref
-   6. if you want to know whether it worked or not use Promise.then to run code once it's finished (or skip it)
+   2. Setting up your app
+   3. Overview of our approach to using Firebase
+   4. CRUD operations: Create
+   5. CRUD operations: Read
+   6. CRUD operations: Update
+   7. CRUD operations: Delete

 ### Let's look at Firebase: